HadikHuszar/dayslayer/README.md

 ## **Nice-to-Haves**

 1. Make the Step Function Non-Linear to allow a user to enter a multi-step flow at any point.
+2. Have interactive checkmarks that mark-off each item in guide.
-2. Re-Factoring of Information for Mobile Layout.
+3. Re-Factoring of Information for Mobile Layout.
-3. Management Panel to Control Automated Features.
+4. Management Panel to Control Automated Features.

 #